cockpit-project/cockpit/HACKING.md

 Cockpit uses Node.js during development.
 Node.js is not used at runtime.
-To make changes on Cockpit you'll want to install Node.js, NPM and various development dependencies like Webpack.
+To make changes on Cockpit you'll want to install Node.js, NPM and various development dependencies.

-On Debian and Ubuntu, the available versions of nodejs and npm are old and/or incompatible with each other.
-You should not try to use them to build cockpit.
-You can use the helpful "n" utility to get a more reasonable environment to work with.
+On Debian and recent Ubuntu ≥ 19.04:

     $ sudo apt-get install nodejs npm
-    $ sudo npm install -g n
-    $ sudo apt-get remove nodejs npm
-    $ sudo n lts

-On Fedora, the distribution versions are sufficient:
+On Fedora:

     $ sudo dnf install nodejs npm

-And lastly get Webpack and the development dependencies:

-    $ sudo npm install -g webpack
-    $ npm install
+On older OS releases you can use the [n utility](https://github.com/tj/n) to get a current version of npm and nodejs.

 When relying on CI to run the test suite, this is all that is necessary to work on the JavaScript components of Cockpit.